What causes sound?

 What is the "Nyquist theorem"?

-What is the definition of the "Nyquist frequency"?
+What is the definition of the "Nyquist rate"?

 What aspect of the recorded (or synthesized) sound is affected by the sampling rate?

 What is meant by "quantization precision" or "bit precision" in digital audio?

 What aspect of the sound is affected by precision quantization?